YeshChavala/YeshChavala/README.md

 He/Him

 ### ⚡ Fun fact: ...
 I am an astrophysicist who loves to gaze at the stars and uncover the mysteries of the universe.
-In my free time, I enjoy hiking, photography, and playing chess.
+In my free time, I enjoy hiking, photography, and playing ping pong and volley ball.